Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Dev/Test Environments That Never Sleep

-Snapshots That Pile Up
+Snapshots That Keep Piling Up

 Backups are important.
-So, snapshots are created.
+So snapshots are created.
 Daily.
 For every server.
 Every service.
 Every database.

 The snapshot policy?
 "Create."